tombresee/Prairie-Fire/README.rst

 **Jupyter Notebooks**
 =========================================

 As progression is made step-by-step, I will upload pertinent jupyter notebooks.
-This is the key to really understanding this complicated approach.

 |